Are You Underestimating Your Ice Cubes?

 Leslie Kirchhoff never orders the same cocktail twice, but she always opts for something on the rocks.
-The multi-medium creative—who cut her teeth in New York as a photographer and DJ, and recently relocated to Los Angeles—has made an art of drink-making, though her main focus isn’t what’s being poured; she’s all about the ice.
+The multi-medium creative—who cut her teeth in New York as a photographer and DJ, and recently relocated to Los Angeles—has made an art of drink making, though her main focus isn’t what’s being poured; she’s all about the ice.

 As the founder of Disco Cubes, a visually focused edible experience, Kirchhoff designs ice cubes, which she photographs in her signature, warm-toned aesthetic evocative of the sultry ’70s nightclub scene, noting Danish designer Verner Panton as a key influence.
 “It’s as much an art project as it is an ice cube company,” she says—one that counts vegan fast-casual joint By Chloe and Gia Coppola Wines as clients.

-Anyone who’s sipped on a summertime glass of frosé knows that wine can be frozen, but the possibilities of what to freeze for cocktail upgrades extends even beyond that.
+Anyone who has sipped on a summertime glass of frosé knows that wine can be frozen, but the possibilities of what to freeze for cocktail upgrades extend even beyond that.
 “I like to encourage people to be experimental with ice, especially in a way that promotes less waste.
-If there’s juice you won’t finish or herbs that are on the verge of going bad, freeze them into ice cubes!”
-Kirchhoff says.
-“Just be mindful about sugar and alcohol content—both make freezing more difficult.
+If there’s a juice you won’t finish or herbs that are on the verge of going bad, freeze them into ice cubes!” says Kirchhoff.
+Just be mindful about sugar and alcohol content—both make freezing more difficult.
 Wine needs to be watered down—about a 1:2 wine-to-water ratio—or else it will have a slushy texture.
-Sugar makes a sticky cube, so I generally add some water when freezing juices.”
+Sugar makes a sticky cube, so add some water when freezing juices.